Role of Faculty Mentors

 Faculty mentors play a central role in the CUNY Baccalaureate.
 They guide students in planning their area(s) of concentration and ensure that these specializations are academically valid, challenging, and appropriate preparation for graduate-level study.
 Sometimes, faculty mentors supervise and evaluate independent study or fieldwork projects and they often advise students about options for graduate study.
 Finally, mentors recommend the student for the degree.

 Each student selects and works with a CUNY faculty member who agrees to help design and then supervise their area of concentration.
-The faculty mentor must be a full-time CUNY professor and must hold the rank of assistant, associate, or full professor or lecturer in one of the senior colleges in a discipline directly related to the student’s area of concentration.
-Adjunct and community college faculty cannot serve as official mentors, although they often continue to work with CUNY Baccalaureate students as secondary mentors.
+The faculty mentor must be a full-time CUNY professor in a discipline related to the student’s area of concentration.
+Adjunct faculty cannot serve as official mentors, although they often continue to work with CUNY Baccalaureate students as secondary mentors.
 Students planning to complete two areas of concentration must have two faculty mentors.

 The basic criteria for designing an AOC follows: